zopefoundation/zope.principalregistry/README.txt

-This package provides several components integrating the Zope security implementation into zope 3 applications.
+This package provides an authentication utility for zope.authentication that uses simple non-persistent principal registry.